PwC: Staff Portal Redesign

 Overview

 PwC Canada’s staff platform is used daily by thousands of employees.
 Over time, the dashboard had become cluttered and visually inconsistent, slowing people down instead of helping them start their day.
 I was responsible for redesigning the dashboard to make it clearer, more modern and easier for staff to track their performance metrics, wellbeing, baseline firm expectations and feedback progress.
-All visuals were recreated to protect confidentiality.
+Note: All data is dummy, and the design has been tweaked to protect PwC Intellectual Property.

 Client